Corporate Governance

 The Board of Directors of the Company (the "Board") is entrusted with the responsibility for the overall management of our Company.
 The Board’s primary roles are: to (i) provide entrepreneurial leadership and set strategic objectives, which should include appropriate focus on value creation, innovation and sustainability; (ii) ensure that the necessary resources are in place for the Company to meet its strategic objectives; (iii) establish and maintain a sound risk management framework to effectively monitor and manage risks, and to achieve an appropriate balance between risks and Company performance; (iv) constructively challenge the management of the Company (the "Management") and review its performance; (v) instill an ethical corporate culture and ensure that the Company’s values, standards, policies and practices are consistent with the culture; and (vi) ensure transparency and accountability to key stakeholder groups.

 All directors are well aware of their professional and fiduciary duties and responsibilities as officers of the Company (including their duties of care and duties of trust).
-In particular, and in accordance with applicable law, directors who may be deemed as having a personal interest in any matter related to the Company, disclose such (actual or deemed) conflict of interest and recuse themselves from discussions and decisions involving such matters.
+In particular, and in accordance with applicable law, directors who may be deemed as having a personal interest in any matter related to the Company disclose such (actual or deemed) conflict of interest and recuse themselves from discussions and decisions involving such matters.

 The Board is authorised to delegate some of its authorities to permanent or ad-hoc Board committees.
 The Board has thus established the Audit Committee, the Remuneration Committee, the Nominating Committee, the Executive Committee and, as of 2023, the ESG Committee.
 The tasks, powers and authorities of each of these committees have been set forth in each committee's charter.
 The terms of reference play an important role in ensuring good corporate governance in the Company and within the Group and will be reviewed by the respective Board committees on a regular basis to enhance the effectiveness of these Board committees.
 The Board has also authorised its senior officers to issue shares upon the exercise of options under the Company's share option plans.
 Notwithstanding any delegation of powers as aforesaid, the Board remains responsible, at all times, for any acts or omissions of any of the Board committees.

 In line with applicable law, the Board is entrusted with all matters related to the Company's share capital, assumes the responsibility for the approval of the Company's financial statements and sets the Company's goals and policies.
-The Board also appoints the CEO and oversees the performance of his duties.
+The Board also appoints the CEO and oversees the performance of his or her duties.

 Within this framework, the Board discusses and resolves any matters, which require the Board’s approval under any applicable law (including, without limitation, interested persons’ transactions) and/or any activities conducted pursuant to the guidelines set by the Board.
 In general, any material issue concerning Sarine (e.g. strategic planning, material research and development milestones, risk assessment and risk management, material market and/or business development issues, potential material transactions, substantial capital investments, etc.) is brought to the attention of the Board.